Environmental Law Solicitors

 • The Department for Enterprise, Trade and Investment (DETI)

-Local authorities also have their own environmental health department that assist in the enforcement of environmental legislation.
+Local authorities also have their own environmental health departments that assist in the enforcement of environmental legislation.

 Talk to Us

-For a comprehensive assessment of your situation and to find out more about how our specialist team can help you successfully defend against an Environment Agency investigation, contact us today.
+For a comprehensive assessment of your situation and to find out more about how our specialist team can help you successfully defend against an Environment Agency investigation or other action by an environmental authority, contact JMW today.
 Call us on 0345 872 6666, or complete our online enquiry form and we will call you back.